Introduction to SQL

 where employeeId = 21;

 Sometimes you need to nest queries because information is contained in more than one table.
-Here is how you find the names of all employees that work on project #121:
+Here is one way to find the names of all employees that work on project #121:

 select name